Entering a dragon’s throat and coming out of a tiger’s mouth symbolizes turning bad luck into good fortune.

-By some twist of historical fate, the repository of thousands of artifacts and relics from the world’s longest contiguous civilization – 5,000 years as the Chinese proudly claimed – could be found in Taiwan.
+By some twist of historical fate, the repository of thousands of artifacts and relics from the world’s longest continuous civilization – 5,000 years as the Chinese proudly claimed – could be found in Taiwan, not in China.
 For this reason, I received marching orders from my sister via Facebook to visit the National Palace Museum in Taipei.
 “All the cultural heritage of China under one roof,” was her pitch, echoed by my Taiwanese friend, Sam, who offered to take me there.

 It rained on our parade.
 Early November was well within typhoon season in Taiwan; Frances, J9, and I learned the wet way.
 Nevertheless, no inclement weather could dampen our spirit.
-Armed with a sunny disposition and a warm smile, our driver-cum-guide Kevin Xie (or Hsieh) drove away the rainy day blues on top of his other duties AND the fact that he could speak English well, an uncommon skill among the Taiwanese.
+Armed with a sunny disposition and a warm smile, our driver-cum-guide Kevin Xie (or Hsieh) drove away the rainy day blues on top of his other duties and English skill, uncommon among the Taiwanese.

 Friendship didn’t always have to be linear.
 Frances, J9, and I had not been in the same room for 18 years after losing touch during pre-soc med era.
 A chance meeting and a surprise phone call a few months prior reconnected us, which called for a special reunion – at the airport!
 It was the first time we were together again since 2001.
 I suggested we travel to a neighboring country we all had not visited.
 Consensus leaned in favor of Taiwan, a perfect venue for our get-together: near, affordable, and largely unfamiliar to all of us.